Are Your Grocery Shopping Habits Costing You Money?

 What Kind of Shopper Are You?

-A study of the different behaviors of grocery shoppers was done by the well-known marketing company, the Nielsen Company, and based on shared consumer shopping habits they could fit most shoppers into one of four groups:
+A study of the different behaviors of grocery shoppers was done by the well-known marketing firm the Nielsen Company, and based on shared consumer shopping habits, they could fit most shoppers into one of four groups:

 - Shoppers that are brand loyal and habitually buy the same products without looking at price.